 Then, as a closing statement give your opinion about your holidays.
 Express the reason why it is special to you and how it has helped you to get through work.

-This also can trigger a conversation between you and the interviewer and can end up in asking follow up questions.
+This also can trigger a conversation between you and the interviewer and can end up asking to follow up questions.
 These include:

-Try to include common things that people do on their holidays to make it more relatable.
+Try to include common things that people do on their holidays to make them more relatable.
+These include:

-6. Maintaining social relationships and hence meeting families and relatives in their home town during holidays.
+- Maintaining social relationships and hence meeting families and relatives in their home town during the holidays.

-During my summer vacations, I decided to go on a trip to Kerala.
-The reason why I chose Kerala was the fact that it attracted me with it’s natural beauty and calm atmosphere.
+During my summer vacation, I decided to go on a trip to Kerala.
+The reason why I chose Kerala was the fact that it attracted me with its natural beauty and calm atmosphere.
 I went to Kerala during my holidays and spent a whole week.

-It was a new experience for me, because i got to experience a wide variety of activities like trekking, sightseeing, bird watching and camping.
-It was the first time I made food for myself in a camp site.
-After that I went to a nearby animal sanctuary and went on a safari.
-It was a new and an overwhelming experience to see animals so up close.
-After the safari, me and my friends who were accompanying me in this trip, came back to the city and had traditional and homemade food for lunch.
+It was a new experience for me because I got to experience a wide variety of activities like trekking, sightseeing, bird watching and camping.
+It was the first time I made food for myself in a campsite.
+After that, I went to a nearby animal sanctuary and went on a safari.
+It was a new and overwhelming experience to see animals so up close.
+After the safari, I and my friends who were accompanying me on this trip came back to the city and had traditional and homemade food for lunch.
 The weather made it even better to enjoy the food.

-To explore a new place was eventful.
+To explore a new place is always eventful.
 It made me evaluate myself as a person.
 Also, it made me forget about the tensions from work and the rigorous day to day life activities.
 So, next time if anyone asks what is your daily routine, give a better answer to them.